-This course prepares adults to work with hospice clients (terminally ill persons and their families) as hospice volunteers.
+3 credits (3 lec hrs/wk) This course prepares adults to work with hospice clients (terminally ill persons and their families) as hospice volunteers.
 Attendees learn with history and principles of hospice care, common experiences of hospice clients as they move through the dying and bereavement processes, and skills needed to carry out the volunteer role.
 Although this course focuses primarily on interpersonal interventions and activities, personal and cultural reactions to death and dying are included.
-Also offered as HE0574 for no credit or grade.
+Also offered as HE0574 for approved volunteer training.